jozsef13/Quest-Academy-Projects/README.md

 and a monster, which has some attributes, is simulated until one of them remains without life.

 All this projects were done using OOP references and Design Patterns.
+More informations about these problem can be found in their directories where the problem statement is written in a pdf or word file.